namtran6701/webscraping_ms/Instructions-manuals.md

 - Review & Create Custom template to create baseline Infra structure

-### Step 2: Set RBAC for Azure resources on Azure portal
+### Step 2: Set RBAC for Azure resources on Azure portal - These are manual task for the sample code prospective, in actual project, DevOps pipeline or Git Hub Actions are being used to setup permissions and all other deployments.
 Your base infrastructure is ready, next is to setup RBAC for these resources to work
 - Under Storage account.
 Under Access Control (IAM) > Add > Add role assignments.
 Search for **"Storage Blob Data Contributor"** role and select **User, group, or service principal** and add members as your current user from resources tab and assign that as well and hit **Assign**.